Paul-Asamoah-Boadu/SQL-Data-Dig/README.md

 <code>Id</code>: An integer that serves as the primary key for each entry.

-<code>orderdate<co>: A date string in the format of "YYYY-MM-DD" that represents the date of the order.
+<code>orderdate<cod>: A date string in the format of "YYYY-MM-DD" that represents the date of the order.

 `region`: A string representing the region the order was made in.